erichgess/erichgess.github.io/source/_posts/2015-08-17-f-number-zippers.markdown

 <!--
 Purpose:
-Primary: to teach what the Zipper type pattern is and what it can do.
+Primary: To teach what the Zipper type pattern is and what it can do.
+Start with the Zipper of a List.
+Explain how to use the List Zipper.
+Explain how it derives from the List ADT.
+Then...
+Seconary: To teach how to create a Zipper for an ADT by differentiating the ADT.
+Derive the Zipper for a binary tree using mathematical tools.
-Seconary: To teach how cool it is that you can differentiate ADTs
+Tertiary: How cool is it that you can differentiate an ADT????? :D

 Outline
 - Introduction:  This blog post will cover the Zipper type structure.
 The Zipper is analogous to the derivative of an